lifangchen2021/ResoFox/README.md

 ## Comparison with McStas Simulation Results

-To verify the consistency between ResoFox’s analytical calculations and Monte Carlo simulation results, a benchmark was conducted using McStas to simulate powder diffraction of silver (Ag) with a HOPG(002) monochromator at λ = 1.65 Å. The comparison is shown below:
+To validate the consistency between ResoFox analytical calculations and Monte Carlo simulations, we conducted a benchmark test using McStas.
+The simulation models a HOPG(002) monochromator operating at a neutron wavelength of λ = 1.65 Å, targeting a silver (Ag) powder sample.
+The comparison is illustrated in the figure below:

 ![Comparison with McStas](docs/comparison_with_mcstas.png)

+Overall, the positions and trends of the diffraction peaks show strong agreement between the two tools, confirming that ResoFox provides reliable predictions of resolution and intensity based on geometric optics theory.

+🔍 Possible reasons for the slight differences in peak heights:

+Statistical noise in Monte Carlo simulation:
+McStas employs Monte Carlo ray tracing, which can lead to fluctuations or sharp spikes in intensity near strong diffraction peaks when the number of simulated particles is insufficient.
+In contrast, ResoFox uses an analytical model, resulting in smoother and noise-free intensity profiles.

+Normalization differences:
+In this comparison, global normalization of total intensity was not applied.
+Instead, both datasets were aligned based on the main peak, which may cause minor discrepancies in the relative intensity of secondary peaks.